hiatus/libaes/README.md

 libaes
 ======
-Implementation of the current AES (Rijndael cipher) in ECB and CBC modes for the purpose of studying.
+A fast implementation of the current AES (Rijndael cipher) in ECB and CBC modes.

 API
 ---